 The climate plays an important role in your lifestyle.
 It affects how you interact with the city, how you feel and even what you eat.

-If you don’t already know what Edmonton’s climate is like, do a bit of research.
-For instance, did you know that Edmonton is one of the sunniest cities in Canada, second only to Calgary?
+If you don’t already know what Edmonton’s climate is like, with a little research you will find out that that the average daytime temperature in July is 23 °C and -7 °C in January.
+Did you know that Edmonton is one of the sunniest cities in Canada, second only to Calgary?
 While the sun may be your nearly constant companion, it doesn’t detract from the amount of snowfall it gets.
 Consider yourself warned: Edmonton sees a lot of snow.

 In fact, at least one centimetre of snow covers Edmonton for half the year.
 Keep these facts in mind when deciding on your move—you will have to invest in winter tires and weather-appropriate clothing.